Blueberry Yogurt Smoothie

 • Almond milk: Or your preferred dairy or non-dairy milk.

-• Spinach or other dark, leafy greens: This is optional, but I love adding baby spinach to sneak in addtional nutrients.
+• Spinach or other dark, leafy greens: This is optional, but I love adding baby spinach to my smoothies.
 You can use any greens, but I find baby spinach is so tender that it completely disappears and doesn’t add any flavor.

 • Frozen blueberries: Buy them from a store or freeze fresh berries.